Hermela-Fikre/Responsive-Design/README.md

-# Responsive-Design
-This project consists of replicating the TNW website

-# responsive design
+# Responsive design
-This project is focusing on responsive design of the The Next Web
+This project is focusing on responsive design of the The Next Web website.
 <br>
 <br>
 <img src="images/screen.png" width="700">